Anne Brontë: William Weightman

-Anne returned to Haworth and met William Weightman (1814–1842), her father's new curate who had started work in the parish in August 1839.
+When Anne returned to Haworth she formed a friendship with William Weightman, her father's new curate, who had started work in the parish in August 1839.
 Weightman was 25 and had obtained a two-year licentiate in theology from the University of Durham.
-He was welcome at the parsonage.
-Anne's acquaintance with him parallels her writing a number of poems, which may suggest she fell in love with him although there is disagreement over this possibility.
-Little evidence exists beyond a small anecdote of Charlotte's to Ellen Nussey in January 1842.

-In Agnes Grey Agnes' interest in the curate refreshes her interest in poetry.
-Outside fiction William Weightman aroused much curiosity.
-It seems that he was good-looking and engaging, and that his easy humour and kindness towards the sisters made an impression.
-It is such a character that she portrays in Edward Weston, and that her heroine Agnes Grey finds deeply appealing.

-Weightman died of cholera in the same year.
-Anne expressed her grief for his death in her poem I will not mourn thee, lovely one, in which she called him "our darling".
+He was handsome, popular with the family and became a frequent visitor to the parsonage until his sudden death from cholera in 1842.
+He had an outgoing and flirtatious personality, and, on learning that none of the Brontë sisters had ever received a Valentine's card, wrote cards and poems to all three of them, as well as to Ellen Nussey, who was staying with them at the time.
+It has been suggested that Anne may have been in love with him, although there is little real evidence to confirm this, aside from a poem written by Anne after his death, I will not mourn thee, lovely one, which seems to express the affection that the whole family felt for the young curate.

 Governess

 From 1840 to 1845 Anne worked at Thorp Green Hall, a comfortable country house near York.
-Here she was governess to the children of the Reverend Edmund Robinson and his wife, Lydia.
-The house appeared as Horton Lodge in Agnes Grey.
+Here she worked a governess to the children of the Reverend Edmund Robinson and his wife, Lydia.
+The house appears as Horton Lodge in Agnes Grey.
 Anne had four pupils: Lydia (15), Elizabeth (13), Mary (12), and Edmund (8).
-She initially had problems similar to those at Blake Hall.
-Anne missed her home and family.
-In a diary paper in 1841 she wrote that she did not like her situation and wished to leave it.
-Her quiet and gentle disposition did not help.
+She initially had problems similar to those she had encountered at Blake Hall, and she missed her home and family.
+In a diary paper in 1841, Anne wrote that she did not like her situation and wished to leave it.
+Her quiet and gentle disposition made it a challenge for her to settle into the household.
 But Anne was determined and made a success of her position, becoming well-liked by her employers.
 Her charges, the Robinson girls, became lifelong friends.